sdbeng/JS-Games/exercises.md

 }
 ```
-Last step: with exception2: dibisible by 3 and 5.
+Last step: with exception2: divisible by 3 and 5, will print "FizzBuzz".
 ```
 var w
 ```